September 2 - September 11/12 2025

 PM

-• Continue south to Kaesong, historic capital of the medieval Koryo Dynasty (918-1392 AD).
+• Drive south to Kaesong, the historic capital of the medieval Koryo Dynasty (918-1392 AD).
 Once located in South Korea, the city changed hands during the Korean War.
 It is now located just north of the DMZ.

 AM